Main navigation

 The faculty member:

-• Holds a tenure-track or clinical faculty appointment.
+• Holds a tenure-track, research, or clinical/teaching/practice faculty appointment.

 • Holds a master’s degree or higher, or equivalent.